E L L E N D O R C A S H A R N

 waving in the prairie's mirage

-and beyond them, the unborn
+and behind them the unborn

 ghosts of us

-resting from our own labor
+pausing from our own labor